Timiș County: Geography

 Timiș County is part of the West Development Region along with the counties of Arad, Caraș-Severin and Hunedoara, being located in the center of the historical province of Banat.
 Due to its geographical position, almost a third of the county's borders are at the same time state borders.
 Thus, in the northwestern part, it borders Csongrád-Csanád County (Hungary), 18 km of this border being on the Mureș River.
-To the southwest, between Beba Veche and Lățunaș, Timiș County borders the Autonomous Province of Vojvodina (Serbia).
+To the southwest, between Beba Veche and Lățunaș, Timiș County borders Serbia.
 The land connection with the counties of the neighboring countries is ensured by the border crossing points from Cenad, Moravița and Jimbolia.
 The neighboring Romanian counties with Timiș County are Arad to the north, Hunedoara to the east and Caraș-Severin to the southeast.

 Relief

 The relief is characterized by the predominance of plains, which cover the western part (low plain) and the central part (high plain) of the county.
 Timiș County features all landforms, with altitudes between 75 m in Banat Plain and 1,374 m in Poiana Ruscă Mountains.
 Proportionally, the plain covers about 6,700 km2, representing 77.2% of the county's area; the hills cover about 1,650 km2, i.e. 19.01%; and the mountains cover a relatively small area of 300 km2, i.e. 3.45%.

 The plain penetrates in a gulf-like manner the hilly areas, on the valleys of Timiș (towards Lugoj) and Bega (towards Făget).
 In the east of the county lie the pre-mountain hills of Buziaș and the southern sector of the Lipova Plateau, whose peaks rise to altitudes between 200 and 400 m.
 The hills of Lăpugiu, Făget, Lugoj, Lipova, Silagiu and Sacoș are rich in pastures, orchards of fruit trees, vineyards, but also in cereal crops.
 The relief in the eastern part of the county is dominated by the Poiana Ruscă Mountains, with deep valleys and steep slopes, with heights that rarely exceed 1300 m (Padeș peak – 1374 m, Rusca peak – 1355 m).